JackEverson/BirdEyeD/README.md

 `sudo pip install Flask Flask-Session SQLAlchemy Werkzeug`

+or with conda:

+`conda install -c anaconda flask`

+`conda install -c conda-forge flask-session`

+`conda install -c anaconda numpy`

+`conda install -c anaconda sqlalchemy`

+`conda install -c conda-forge werkzeug`

 ### Cloning respository
 To clone the respository you just need to run the following command:

 `git clone -b cs50 https://github.com/JackEverson/BirdEyeD.git`

-From there you can change into the project directory and should be able to run the web page with the command (where 0.0.0.0 is your local IP address, I usually find this using `ifconfig` command):
+From there you can change into the project directory and should be able to run the web page with the command:

-`flask run -h 0.0.0.0`
+`flask run -h <ip_address_of_device>`

 # Running BirdEyeD